 Reference rates and indices, including interest rate Benchmarks, such as LIBOR or EURIBOR, which are used to determine the amounts payable under financial instruments or the value of such financial instruments, have, in recent years, been the subject of political and regulatory scrutiny as to how they are created and operated.
 This has resulted in regulatory reform and changes to existing Benchmarks, with further changes anticipated.

 These reforms and changes may cause a Benchmark to perform differently than it has done in the past or to be discontinued, or Benchmarks to be eliminated entirely, or other consequences which cannot be predicted.
-For example, on 27 July 2017, the UK Financial Conduct Authority announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021 (the "FCA Announcement").
+For example, on 27 July 2017, the UK Financial Conduct Authority (the "FCA") announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021 (the "FCA Announcement").
 The FCA Announcement indicates that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
+Subsequent announcements by the FCA have emphasised that market participants should not rely on the continued publication of LIBOR after the end of 2021.
 The potential elimination of the LIBOR benchmark or any other Benchmark, or changes in the manner of administration of any Benchmark, could require or result in an adjustment to the interest provisions of the Conditions, or result in other consequences, in respect of any Notes linked to such Benchmark (including but not limited to Floating Rate Notes whose interest rates are linked to LIBOR which may, depending on the manner in which the LIBOR benchmark is to be determined under the terms and conditions, result in the effective application of a fixed rate based on the rate which applied in the previous period when LIBOR was available).
 Amendments to the Conditions and/or relevant fall-back provisions may be required to reflect such discontinuance and there can be no assurance that any such amendments will fully or effectively mitigate all future relevant interest rate risks.
 Any change in the performance of a Benchmark or its discontinuation, could have a material adverse effect on any Notes referencing or linked to such Benchmark.